 How to become Microsoft Azure Certified

 Since you are now convinced that becoming Microsoft Azure Certified is right for you, you might want to know how do I get started with Azure Certifications.
-Luckily for you, I am currently writing another blog post which will exactly cover that topic 😉.
+Luckily for you, I am currently writing another blog post, which will exactly cover that topic 😉.
 If you don’t want to wait until then, I would recommend that you get an overview of the role-based certification paths.
 If you are entirely new to Microsoft Azure, it is helpful to start with the AZ-900 Azure Fundamentals exam.
-To prepare for this exam, there are a couple of resources which you can have a look at, most importantly, Microsoft Learn.
+To prepare for this exam, there are a couple of resources that you can have a look at, most importantly, Microsoft Learn.
 Microsoft Learn has an Azure Fundamentals learning path with different modules.
+I also highly recommend having a look at my blog post: How to learn Microsoft Azure in 2020.